 Cultural heritage Cycling England Food and Agriculture

-Yorkshire bikes and beers in Tour de France
+Yorkshire bikes and beers in the Tour de France

-I could sit ‘ere an’ drink it in all day is an expression that comes to mind as I think on Yorkshire Day (August 1st) about my roots in the moors and dales of Yorkshire….and good Yorkshire ale!
-This year it comes just a few days after the fabulous hosting of the opening two stages of the Tour de France (TdF).
+I could sit ‘ere an’ drink it in all day!
+That Yorkshire saying comes to mind as I think about my roots in the moors and dales of Yorkshire, and good Yorkshire ale like Timothy Taylor’s featured (above) on the bar at The Grouse, Oldfield, Keighley.

 20140706-Nixon_2014-07-06-242

 Goose Eye Brewery crafted Maillot Jaune, a summer brew set at 4.2 percent.
-The barrel was swiftly served up by Gary and dispensed of in no time at the Haworth Cricket Club located alongside the Stage 2 route.
+The barrel was swiftly served up by my old school mate, Gary Bancroft and dispensed of in no time at the Haworth Cricket Club located alongside the Stage 2 route.
 A real “Yellow Jersey” of a beer.

-2 comments on “Yorkshire bikes and beers in Tour de France
+2 comments on “Yorkshire bikes and beers in the Tour de France

 1. Pingback: 14 pics from ’14: my own selection of photos from 2014 | NixonsCan